bezirganyan/m2-mixer/README.md

   <h3 align="center">M2-Mixer</h3>

   <p align="center">
-    An official implementation for paper: "M2-Mixer: A Multimodal Mixer with Multi-head Loss for Classification from Multimodal Data"
+    An official implementation for paper: <a href="https://ieeexplore.ieee.org/document/10386252">"M2-Mixer: A Multimodal Mixer with Multi-head Loss for Classification from Multimodal Data"</a>
     <br/>
     <br/>